angegonzalez/Reactjs_exjapp/README.md

-# Reactjs_exjapp
+# Enseñame
- React example app
+Go to myapp/README.md for know more about this project
- By: Angel Gonzalez
+### By: Angel Gonzalez